qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 ..............................

 By default, QGIS reports the :guilabel:`Min` and :guilabel:`Max` values of the band(s) of the raster.
-A lot of images have a few very low and high data which can have a negative impact on the rendering of the raster.
+A few very low and/or high values can have a negative impact on the rendering of the raster.
 The :ref:`Min/Max Value Settings
 <minmaxvalues>` menu helps you control the values to render.